Benedictteo05/OSA_notes/Market Research & Technology Trends/L1 - Introduction.md

 ### Primary Data Research
 ^8bd1ba
+- Collect insights directly from people involved through the use of different research methods.
 - Usually costs more
 - More valuable
 - Often takes longer to conduct than secondary research